bobvantiel/bobvantiel.github.io/menu/publications.md

 * Philippine Geelhand, Philippe Bernard, Olivier Klein, **Bob van Tiel**, and Mikhail Kissine) <a href="https://molecularautism.biomedcentral.com/articles/10.1186/s13229-019-0266-4" target="_blank">The role of gender in the perception of autism symptom severity and future behavioral development</a>.
 Molecular Autism, 10, 1-16.

-* **Bob van Tiel**, Elizabeth Pankratz, and Chao Sun. <a href="https://semanticsarchive.net/Archive/zU5OGFjM/scalesandscalarity.pdf" target="_blank">Scales and scalarity: processing scalar inferences</a>.
+* **Bob van Tiel**, Elizabeth Pankratz, and Chao Sun. <a href="https://semanticsarchive.net/Archive/zU5OGFjM/scalesandscalarity.pdf" target="_blank">Scales and scalarity: Processing scalar inferences</a>.
 Journal of Memory and Language, 105, 93-107.

 **2018**